 Hailed as the ‘Wetsuit of the Year’ in 2019, Xcel’s Infiniti Limited helps save the planet as you surf the waves.

-Instead of sourcing their neoprene fabric from petroleum, Xcel Infiniti derives its fabrics from limestones, an earth-derivative resource that doesn’t cause cancer.
-But while Xcel’s main components and methods aren’t as sustainable and eco-friendly as sourcing fabric from rubber trees, Xcel is also able to reduce their carbon emission by 2.698 kg just for the production of this surfing gear.
+Instead of sourcing its neoprene fabric from petroleum, Xcel Infiniti derives its fabrics from limestones, an earth-derivative resource that doesn’t cause cancer.
+But while Xcel’s main components and methods aren’t as sustainable and eco-friendly as sourcing fabric from rubber trees, Xcel is also able to reduce its carbon emission by 2.698 kg just for the production of this surfing gear.

 Xcel’s innovative technologies for cleaner operations allow them to recycle polyester fibers and neoprene to turn them into products aside from wetsuits, hence minimizing toxic waste that ends up in landfills.
 By using Dope Dyed Yarns, Xcel is also able to save up to 104 liters of water for this wetsuit.